devdumpling/ls-news/README.md

 List the news with none of the bullshit.

 ## Goals

 - event driven
 - no ads, no users, no registration, just top stories
 - fully open
+- parse headlines and remove filler words, hyperbole, and other bullshit
 - AI summaries
 - fully customizable